fiskaltrust/release-notes/portal/portal-sprint-89.md

 ### E-Commerce

 #### Wrong price showing up when user has selected multiple roles
-Because of the fact that we are calculating the price of a product (and also if a product can be purchased) based on the role (and also other criterias) we have been showing up a price in the shop and a different one during the checkout.
+Because of the fact that we are calculating the price of a product (and also if a product can be purchased) based on the role (and also other criterias) we have been showing up a price in the fiskaltrust.Shop and a different one during the checkout.
 The main reason for this was the fact that the consultant and the posdealer role has been selected, and that prices for those roles are different.
 We changed the prioritization of the pricelists so that we are now showing the consultant price in the shop if the customer has the consultant role enabled.

 ### Middleware Configuration